julienvollering/DSMdepth/ms/ms.md

 # Results

-We obtained depth measurements for 372 cells at Skrimfjella (area equivalent to 2.4 % of mapped peatland) and 1878 cells at Ørskogfjellet (area equivalent to 1.2 % of mapped peatland).
+We obtained depth measurements for 372 cells at Skrimfjella (2.4 % of AR5 mire area) and 1878 cells at Ørskogfjellet (1.2 % of AR5 mire area).
-Roughly 80 % of these 10 m cells were within mapped peatland, and the remainder in forest, open upland, or farmland (Table \ref{tab:depthsByClass}).
+Roughly 80 % of these 10 m cells were within AR5 mires, and the remainder in forest, open upland, or farmland (Table \ref{tab:depthsByClass}).
 Coverage of DMK peat depth classes was higher at Ørskogfjellet than at Skrimfjella (79 % versus 27 % of cells), and at Ørskogfjellet the *deep* and *shallow* classes showed a larger difference in measured depth.
 Overall mean peat depths were similar at Skrimfjella and Ørskogfjellet:  119 cm and 126 cm, respectively.